green-party-dublin-central/nh-web/site/content/post/register-to-vote-in-the-general-election.md

 If you would prefer to register with paper forms you must complete an "[Application for inclusion in the Supplement to the Register of Electors](/docs/RFA2.pdf)".
 This form must be signed in the presence of a member of the Garda Síochána from the applicant's local Garda Station.
 The Garda may require photographic identification (e.g. passport, driving licence etc.).

-If you don't have access to a printer fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdtojIu_SRavW6zqXJl18T4cFGfio_ckkZzBbnC6SYpxPxa0g/viewform?usp=sf_link) and we will get the forms to you.
+* If you don't have access to a printer fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=8OxxzpcLskeWbLTsyNsj8hNdbngt8uNCnzRZ6ALOFUdUMzJEMVVGQVJCWEdOQkdUWEw1SjZNMUk5WS4u) and we will get the forms to you.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdtojIu_SRavW6zqXJl18T4cFGfio_ckkZzBbnC6SYpxPxa0g/viewform?embedded=true" width="390" height="770" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=8OxxzpcLskeWbLTsyNsj8hNdbngt8uNCnzRZ6ALOFUdUMzJEMVVGQVJCWEdOQkdUWEw1SjZNMUk5WS4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

 ## How to I change my address if I'm already registered